iGFerrari430/USCCampuSee/README.md

   ### Log in as a User
  If the person logs in as a user, the first page he/she will see is the welcome page that contains three buttons: "view publishers", "view events" and "log out".
 Obviously, "log out" button is used for the person to log out.
  If the person clicks "view publishers" button, he/she will see the list of all our publishers.
 If the person clicks one of the publisher's email on the list, user will be redirected to another page where he/she can subscribe our unsubscribe that publisher.
  If the person clicks "view events" button he/she will see the list of all our posts.
-If the person clicks one of the post, it will go to another page to show the details of that post, and the publisher's email of that post as well.
+If the person clicks one of the post, it will go to another page which shows the details of that post, and the publisher's email of that post as well.